 - Quality Control Bureau Fruit and Vegetables (KCB)

 - Dutch General Inspection Service for Agricultural Seed and Seed Potatoes (NAK, in Dutch)

-New rules are to be introduced to protect against the spread of harmful organisms in the EU as of 14 December 2019.
-The current European phyto-directive is to be replaced by 2 new European directives: on plant health and annexes in the implementing and control regulations.
+New EU rules have been introduced to protect against the spread of harmful organisms in the EU as of 14 December 2019.
+The European phyto-directive has been replaced by 2 new European directives: the directive on plant health and annexes in the implementing and control regulations.

 The main changes include:

 - the obligatory use of plant passports is expanded to all plants intended for planting, including pot plants, bedding plants and tub plants for consumers;

 - harmful organisms will be re-assessed;

 - companies trading in plants must be registered in a national register;

 - new procedures for imports will be introduced;

 - a new format for the export certificate and a pre-export certificate are to be introduced;